developer-zebra/developer-zebra-site/src/index.md

       - title: Which version do I have?
         url: /mx/mx-version-on-device
   - title: RxLogger
-    description: A GUI-based tool for capturing information about system and application events a Zebra device.
+    description: A GUI-based tool for capturing log information from system and application events in a Zebra device.
     url: /rxlogger/5-4/guide/about
     btn-text: Latest Guides
-    image: /simulscan/rxlogger_logo.png
+    image: /rxlogger/rxlogger_logo.png
     sections:
       - title: About
         url: /rxlogger/5-4/guide/about